aragon/evm-mirror/README.md

 Contributions are welcome!
 The easiest way to contribute is by expanding the list of supported networks.

-To add a new Etherscan-compatible chain, please open a pull request that adds the network's details to the `chains.ts` configuration file.
-Ensure you include the chain ID and the API base URL.
+To add a new Etherscan-compatible chain or improve EVM Mirror, feel free to open a pull request.